Introduction

 CHIRP | Deep water, fish arches | 1,000 ft | Medium |

-ClearVü™ | Bottom detail, structure scanning | 200–300 ft | High |
+ClearVü™ | Bottom detail, structure | 200–300 ft | High |

-SideVü™ | Wide scanning to left and right of boat | 200 ft/side | High |
+SideVü™ | Wide scanning | 200 ft/side | High |

-UHD | Ultra-detailed structure in shallow waters | 100 ft | Very High |
+UHD | Ultra-detailed structure | 100 ft | Very High |

-Panoptix™ | Live forward & down sonar (3D) | 200 ft | Real-Time |
+Panoptix™ | Live forward & down sonar | 200 ft | Real-Time |

 3.2 GPS & Mapping

-- Waypoints: Mark fishing hotspots, docks, and danger zones
+- Waypoints: Mark hotspots and danger zones.

 - Charts:

-- LakeVü™ HD: 17,000+ U.S. lakes with 1 ft contours
+- LakeVü™ HD: Offers 1 ft contours for over 17,000 U.S. lakes.

-- Quickdraw™ Contours: Create custom maps on-the-fly
+- Quickdraw™ Contours: Create custom maps on-the-fly.

 3.3 Screen Size & Resolution